-Over a decade ago, I promised myself I would never end up in the kitchen.
-Yet here I am today, first-time author of a Palestinian cookbook who spends her days cooking for and feeding the people she loves.
+I have long believed that food is more than sustenance.
+It is joy and communication, it is love and memories and it tells the story of family, history and tradition.
+This is my story…the one I would like to share with you...Over a decade ago, I promised myself I would never end up in the kitchen.
+Yet here I am today, author of a Palestinian cookbook who spends her days cooking for and feeding the people she loves.
 I remember reading once that people often meet their destiny on the very road they take to avoid it, and this is exactly what happened to me.

-I left Jerusalem for university in the US at the age of seventeen to pursue bigger dreams and opportunities.
+I left Jerusalem for university in the US at the age of 17 to pursue bigger dreams and opportunities.
 Right before leaving, I heard someone quip to my father “Why bother paying for an expensive education?
 Don’t you know she’s going to end up in the kitchen like all Arab women anyway?”

-Of course this view angered me, but it also made me more determined than ever to prove it wrong – to never return to the kitchen.
+Of course this view angered me, but it also made me determined to prove it wrong – to never return to the kitchen.
 I spent almost ten years on that path: an MBA from Wharton and an MSc in cultural psychology from LSE followed by experience with some of the world’s largest corporations and NGOs like McKinsey & Co and The World Economic Forum.
 While I may have continued on this fast-paced career, ignoring my real passion and desire to give back, the birth of my first daughter, Yasmeen, forced me to take a step back and truly think about what I was doing, what kind of an example I was setting, and what kind of a legacy I was leaving her, and any other children I had.